heatherbooker/no-frills-api/docs/api.md

 ## get /stores
 ### description

-This request returns store information and flyer ids for all stores.
+This request returns store information and flyer ids for all stores, organized by city and province.
+Provinces are represented by their two-letter abbreviation (ex.
+BC for British Columbia).

 ### response